zudochkin/awesome-newsletters/README.md

 - [Four Short Links](https://www.oreilly.com/radar/topics/four-short-links/).
 4 short links about (mostly research oriented) technology every weekday.
 - [The Morning Paper](https://blog.acolyer.org/).
 An interesting/influential/important paper from the world of CS every weekday morning, as selected by Adrian Colyer.
 - [TechMeme](https://www.techmeme.com/).
 Techmeme is a aggregated, filtered, archiveable summary in near real-time of what is new and generating conversation in technology.

+## Marketing

+- [tldrMarketing](https://tldrmarketing.com).
+Get the latest breaking news and trends about digital marketing without all the fluff.
+- [Zero to Marketing](https://zerotomarketing.com/).
+A weekly email with 5-minute case study with actionable tips.

 ## Business/Finance